scandum/fluxsort/README.md

 - [wolfsort](https://github.com/scandum/wolfsort) is a hybrid stable radixsort / fluxsort with improved performance on random data.
 It's mostly a proof of concept that only works on unsigned 32 bit integers.

 - [glidesort](https://github.com/orlp/glidesort) is a hybrid stable quicksort / timsort written in Rust.
 The timsort is enhanced with quadsort's bidirectional branchless merge logic.
-Partitioning is similar to fluxsort, except that it is bidirectional like a parity merge, writing to 4 instead of 2 memory regions.
-Similarly, the memory regions of the merge routine are increase from 2 to 4 through partitioning and conjoining quad merges.
-Increasing the memory regions can both increase and decrease performance.
-Like fluxsort, pivot selection is branchless and pivot candidate selection is an approximation of the square root of the partition size for large arrays.
+Partitioning uses the same partially inplace technique introduced by fluxsort.
+Like fluxsort, pivot selection is branchless and pivot candidate selection is an approximation of the square root of the partition size.
 Small array sorting is sped up by using quadsort's branchless parity merges.

 Credits
 -------
-I was likely the first to write a branchless stable quicksort and I introduced a few new things, like branchless pivot selection, increasing the pivot candidate selection from the pseudomedian of 9 to an approximation of sqrt(n), improving small partition sorting by utilizing branchless parity merges, stably partitioning partially in-place, run detection for increased adaptivity, detecting emergent patterns, and an efficient switch between partitioning swap and main memory.
+I was likely the first to write a partially inplace stable quicksort, and I introduced a few new things, like branchless pivot selection, increasing the pivot candidate selection from the pseudomedian of 9 to an approximation of sqrt(n), improving small partition sorting by utilizing branchless parity merges, top-down run detection for increased adaptivity, detecting emergent patterns, and an efficient switch between partitioning swap and main memory.

 Special thanks to Control from the Holy Grail Sort Project for invaluable feedback and insights.